-As of December 31, 2018, we employed 7,710 employees (including approximately 975 temporary labor or independent contractors).
-6,979 of our employees were in Asia, 249 were in the U.S. and 482 were in Europe.
+As of December 31, 2019, we employed 7,271 employees (including approximately 666 temporary labor or independent contractors).
+6,164 of our employees were in Asia, 244 were in the U.S. and 863 were in Europe.
+The growth in the number of employees is primarily attributable to our acquisition, earlier in 2019, of GFAB.
 None of our employees in Asia or the U.S. are subject to a collective bargaining agreement, but a majority of our employees in Europe are covered by local labor agreements.
-The decrease from 8,586 employees in 2017 is due to productivity and operational improvements in our China facilities.
+The decrease from 7,710 total employees in 2018 is due to productivity and operational improvements in our China facilities.
 We consider our relations with our employees to be satisfactory.
 See "Risk Factors - We may fail to attract or retain the qualified technical, sales, marketing, finance and management/executive personnel required to operate our business successfully, which could adversely affect our business, operating results and financial condition." in Part I, Item 1A of this Annual Report for additional information.